alqamabinsadiq/node-api-kit/README.md

   secureServer.on('error', onError);
   secureServer.on('listening', onListening);
 ```
-Also remove the following code from `app.js`
+Also uncomment the following code from `app.js`

 ```
   // Remove the following code if you donot want to use secure server.